The gyrokinetic dispersion relation of microtearing modes in collisionless toroidal plasmas: Derivation of the MTM dispersion relation

 \subsection{Ballooning transformation}

-We represent all fluctuating quantities as Fourier series in the toroidal angle~$\zeta$ and focus on a single Fourier mode with toroidal mode number~$n$.
-Because MTMs vary rapidly in directions perpendicular to~$\bm{B}$ and slowly along~$\bm{B}$, it would be natural to take all fluctuating quantities to have a phase factor that varies rapidly perpendicular to~$\bm{B}$.
-That is, one could take fluctuating quantities to be of the form $ f(\psi, \theta) \exp\{i n [\alpha + g(\psi)]\}$ with $|n| \gg 1$, where $f$ is a slowly varying function of~$\psi$ and $\theta$ and $g$ is some function of~$\psi$.
+As mentioned in Section~\ref{sec:ballooning0}, we represent all fluctuating quantities as Fourier series in the toroidal angle~$\zeta$ and focus on a single Fourier mode with toroidal mode number~$n$.
+Because the spatial variation of MTMs in the plane perpendicular to~$\bm{B}$ is much more rapid than their spatial variation along~$\bm{B}$, it would be natural to take all fluctuating quantities to be of the form $ f(\psi, \theta) \exp\{i n [\alpha + g(\psi)]\}$ with $|n| \gg 1$, where $f(\psi, \theta)$ and~$g(\psi)$ are slowly varying functions.
 However, as pointed out by \cite{connor78}, fluctuations of this form are unphysical when~$q$ is irrational, because they are not periodic in~$\theta$.
-Moreover, $q$ is irrational in essentially all of the plasma volume when $q^\prime(\psi) \neq 0$.
+This is problematic because $q$ is irrational in essentially all of the plasma volume when $q^\prime(\psi) \neq 0$.